Lightning-AI/litdata/README.md

 # Real World Examples

 We have built end-to-end free [Studios](https://lightning.ai) showing all the steps to prepare several data types of data.
-The [Studios](https://lightning.ai) are fully reproducible cloud IDE with data, code, dependencies, etc..., so you can reproduce everything yourself !
+The [Studios](https://lightning.ai) are fully reproducible cloud IDE with data, code, dependencies, etc..., so you can re-do everything yourself !

 | Studio | Data type | Dataset |
 | -------------------------------------------------------------------------------------------------------------------------------------------- | :-----------------: | --------------------------------------------------------------------------------------------------------------------------------------: |